-If applying online:
+Applying online:

-You can apply at brit.croydon.sch.uk/apply from 2nd August 2021 and you will receive an automatic email confirmation of receipt.
+You can apply at brit.croydon.sch.uk/apply from 1st August 2023 and you will receive an automatic email confirmation of receipt.
 Online applications submitted before this date will not be processed.
-Please note this is your electronic signature.
 You will be asked to supply: